Frojd/wagtail-trash/README.md

 There is an included managment-command called `empty_trash` that takes a required argument `--older_than_days`.
 To remove all items in the bin that's been there more than 30 days run this command:

 `./manage.py empty_trash --older_than_days=30`

+## Git flow

+This project uses git flow, current release is in the `main` branch and the current development is in the `develop` branch.